Microlensing Black Hole Shadows: Introduction

 In sec.~\ref{sec:MicrolensingShadow}, we briefly review the microlensing of a point source due to a point lens.
 We then develop the formalism for microlensing of the shadow and give a generic expression for the distorted shadow caused by microlensing.
 In sec.~\ref{sec:Char}, we characterize the microlensing signal of the shift in the shadow center and the radial variation for the microlensed shadow with position angle.
 The enlarged shadow will be described in sec.~\ref{subsec:size}, and the induced asymmetry will be covered in sec.~\ref{subsec:asymmetry}.
 Finally, in sec.~\ref{sec:detectability}, we discuss the detectability of the microlensed shadow of Sgr A$^*$ in an EHT extension with baselines at Moon and L$_2$ positions.
-The anticipated duration of the events, optical depth, and the event rate is calculated assuming a stellar population for the bulge and the disk of the Milky Way.
+The anticipated duration of the events, optical depth, and the distribution of event rate over the event durations are calculated assuming a stellar population for the bulge and the disk of the Milky Way.
+The potential ways to enhance the event rate are also discussed.
+We then summarize our findings in sec.~\ref{sec:summary}.